goranrsbg/cv/README.md

-# openshift-jee-sample
+# my site...
 ====================

-A sample app to be deployed on openshift environment.
+A sample app to be deployed on docker cloud environment then on openshift.